tedneward/Azgaarnoth/Classes/Mystic/Nomad.md

     npc.actions.append("***Phasing Eye (7 psi; concentration, 1 hr.).*** As Wandering Eye above, except the eye can move through solid objects but can’t end its movement in one.
 If it does so, the effect immediately ends.")

 def nomadicstep(npc):
     npc.bonusactions.append("***Psychic Focus: Nomadic Step.*** After you teleport on your turn while focused on this discipline, your walking speed increases by 10 feet until the end of the turn, as you are propelled by the magic of your teleportation.
-You can receive this increase only once per turn.")
+You can receive this increase only once per turn.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.bonusactions.append("***Step of a Dozen Paces (1–7 psi).*** If you haven’t moved yet on your turn, you teleport up to 20 feet per psi point spent to an unoccupied space you can see, and your speed is reduced to 0 until the end of the turn.")